menu

 People

-According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in New York.
-In fact, this neighborhood is more family-friendly than 97.2% of neighborhoods in the entire state of New York.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in New York.
+In fact, this neighborhood is more family-friendly than 97.9% of neighborhoods in the entire state of New York.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for first-time home buyers, highly educated executives and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives, college students and urban sophisticates.

 Diversity

-Did you know that the neighborhood has more Italian and Polish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Russian and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 23.1% of this neighborhood's residents have Italian ancestry and 13.3% have Polish ancestry.
+In fact, 5.2% of this neighborhood's residents have Russian ancestry and 20.8% have Italian ancestry.

 The Neighbors